 How it all began

 Since 2000 I had been working on a hypothesis that yoga could improve athletic performance.
-I set about trying to prove it, first of all, working with the English Institute of Sport and later with
+I set about trying to prove it, first of all, working with the English Institute of Sport and later with the English Football Association, British Olympic Performance Directors and athletes from many sporting disciplines.

 I developed a sport-specific yoga methodology which I delivered and tested with every athlete I worked with.
 It was becoming evident through the demand of this addition to strength and conditioning training that I needed to share it with other yoga and health and fitness professionals in order to deliver the benefits.